IgniteUI/igniteui-blazor/README.md

 --- | --- | --- | --- | --- |
 Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ |

+## Purpose

+This repository is intended for clients to create feature requests, log bugs, and ask questions related to [Ignite UI for Blazor](https://www.infragistics.com/products/ignite-ui-blazor).
+Please note that this repository does not contain any source code or allow for direct code changes.

 ## Overview

 |Components|Status|Documentation|